Saint Cloud

 Will Someone Drain Fluid Out Of My Body?

 Licensed massage, occupational, physical, and speech therapists in the state of Florida CANNOT legally drain fluid from your body through incisional or other openings.
-Incisional drainage should never be performed outside of a surgical/hospital setting due to risk of infections.
+Incisional drainage should never be performed outside of a surgical/hospital setting due to the risk of infections.